 Each state must document the methodology used to assess waters, including how the state makes decisions to add or delete waters from the existing Impaired Waters List.
 Waters may be removed from the list (delisted) when water quality data identifies that the designated use has been restored (i.e., the water is meeting WQS).
-The methodology for conducting general and specific assessments is outlined, and updated for 2016, in this Wisconsin Consolidated Assessment and Listing Methodology (WisCALM) guidance document.
+The methodology for conducting general and specific assessments is outlined, and updated for 2020, in this WisCALM guidance document.

-&lt;sup>1 EPA did not require and WDNR did not submit an Impaired Waters List in FFY 2000.
+1 EPA did not require and WDNR did not submit an Impaired Waters List in FFY 2000.